matiasballester/minesweeper-api/README.md

     - When the game is ended, the end date is updated for the user's active game session

 - Ability to start a new game and preserve/resume the old ones
-    - Each user can start only 1 game, while the game is still ACTIVE, api will refuse to start a new game
-    - User needs to complete the game before start a new one
+    - A logged user is able to see all his games, and resume the active ones
     - Each game is persisted in a postgresql database

 - Ability to select the game parameters: number of rows, columns, and mines
     - "/startGame" endpoint allows to the user to configure the number of rows, columns and mines desired for each new game

-- Ability to support multiple users/accounts (Not fully implemented)
+- Ability to support multiple users/accounts
-    - "/startGame" and "/playGame" supports a userName input.
-Other user's under a different name can start a new game.
+    - "/createUser" endpoint handle the user registration
+    - "/authenticateUser" endpoint handle the user authentication
+    - "/startGame" and "/playGame" will use the user logged id